findtimk/TweetGPT_Lambda/README.md

 Windows Command Prompt: ```zip -r package.zip Python```

 Now your `package.zip` archive is ready to upload in lambda layer.
-Create a lambda layer with `Python 11` runtime and upload the .zip file.
+Create a lambda layer with `Python 11` runtime and upload the zip file.

+Add layer to both functions.